Woodstock, Ontario; the middle ground between London and the GTA, is a sweet and unique town full of treasures.

 Goodies in hand, we head down the street to The Record Works, a music lovers dream.
 As soon as you enter the store you're taken aback by the huge selection - everything from records and CDs to video games and movies.
 Celebrating its 30th anniversary Record Works started as just a record store but decided to "go with the times" and expand their product offering along the way.
 Not only are they a cool shop, The Record Works also hosts live bands to help promote the local music scene on their in-store stage.
 Make sure to stop in to look through their racks!
 You're sure to find a hidden gem.

-After exploring the house, we took the opportunity to admire the neighbouring homes and ended up at Habitual Chocolate.
+We took the opportunity to admire the neighbouring homes and ended up at Habitual Chocolate.
 Habitual Chocolate produces all of their chocolate in the "bean to bar" fashion, focusing on authenticity and minimal additives.
 All bars are organic, and safe of common allergens like nuts, soy and gluten.
 With 18 different flavours it was tough to pick which ones to take home, but I settled on a salted milk chocolate, a spicy dark chocolate, and a dark/milk mix.
 In just your first bite you can taste the quality and time dedicated to creating each piece.
 Habitual also partners with a local craft brewery, Upper Thames Brewing Company, to create a beer based chocolate.

 Upper Thames Brewing Company is the first microbrewery established in Oxford County, and opened in 2016.
 The tap room is the perfect spot for any beer lover with views of the production area.
 They also offer non-alcoholic root beer for people looking for a non-alcoholic drink!
 As someone who doesn't drink beer myself, I was very excited when I saw the root beer option and it was deliciously refreshing on a hot summers day.
 Enjoy it on their brand new patio with a charcuterie board or visit them on a Friday when they host Todd's Dogs & Poutine.